share

 The following problems increase fast when the complexity of an application grows.

 The process of moving from monolith to microservices involves seven crucial stages.
-They help understand the current problems and define the best solution refactoring strategy.
+They help understand the current problems and define the best solution refactoring strategy with bounded context analysis.

 Monolith refactoring instruction